A case study on better retail pricing based on location-based competitors’ price data through Machine Learning

 simulation = price_index_cube.setup_simulation( "Distance Simulation", base_scenario="01 km", replace=[m["Distance Threshold"]] )

-We can now easily create as many new distance bucket as we needed, simply by replacing the distance threshold value in each scenario:
+We can now easily create as much new distance buckets as we needed, simply by replacing the distance threshold value in each scenario:

 simulation.scenarios["05 km"] = 5 simulation.scenarios["10 km"] = 10 simulation.scenarios["15 km"] = 15 simulation.scenarios["20 km"] = 20